hungyipu/Odyssey/README.md

 |<br />
 |---save result<br />
 <br />
-Odyssey is a fast, accurate, and flexible code.
+Odyssey is fast, accurate, and flexible.
 Users can simply modifying the existing Tasks in **Odyssey.cu** by assigning different return value to **main.cpp**.
 <br />
 <br />To add a new Task (e.g., task 3), following recipe can be useful:
  1. add file: task3.h</li>